Email Shows N.C. GOP Candidate Sought Out Operative Accused Of Illegal Ballot Scheme

 The disclosure frustrated investigators, who were only presented with the evidence yesterday despite a subpoena from the North Carolina State Board of Elections for the relevant documents months ago.
 Harris is testifying before the board on Thursday, during the its fourth day of hearings into the contested election in the state's 9th Congressional District.

-The board is trying to determine whether a new election needs to be called in district, where Harris held a 905 vote lead over Democrat Dan McCready in the unofficial ballot tally.

-But an absentee ballot scheme that state board investigators have been unspooling for months has put that margin into question.
+The board is trying to determine whether a new election needs to be called in district, where Harris held a 905 vote lead over Democrat Dan McCready in the unofficial ballot tally after the November midterms.
+But the board declined to certify those results pending its investigation into an absentee ballot scheme that investigators have been unspooling for months that could put that margin into question.

 The investigation focuses on a political operative named McCrae Dowless, who was hired by Harris to run get out the vote efforts in Bladen and Robeson counties.
-Dowless was investigated in 2016 for his tactics, which a number of witnesses have testified included illegally collecting ballots and filling out some of those ballots.
+Dowless was also investigated in 2016 for his tactics, which a number of witnesses have testified included illegally collecting ballots and filling out some of those ballots.

 Mark Harris has said publicly since the investigation began in December that he was unaware of any illegal acts that were done on behalf of his campaign.
-But his son, John Harris, testified Wednesday that he warned his father that he thought Dowless was likely engaged in illegal practices as part of his operation.
+He reiterated that in his testimony Thursday.

+"He said we do not take the ballot," Harris said, describing what Dowless told him. "'I don't care if it's a 95 year old woman in a wheelchair, we do not take the ballots.'"

 The email produced by the attorney representing Harris' campaign showed Harris reaching out to Judge Marion Warren about procuring Dowless' help.
 Dowless worked for another candidate, Todd Johnson, who nearly swept Bladen County's absentee ballot totals in 2016, and Harris refers to that victory in his email.